APPLICANTS WHO MAY APPLY FOR INDUSTRIAL DESIGN PROTECTION

 Our attorneys will assist you with renewals and maintenance.

-BENEFITS OF INDUSTRIAL DESIGN REGISTRATION IN VIETNAM: Certain countries that follow cumulative protection of Industrial Designs by Copyright as well as Design laws have the ‘Unit of Art’ principle that needs to be followed meaning, entitlement to copyright for applied and other art work shall be determined through the same criteria.
+BENEFITS OF INDUSTRIAL DESIGN REGISTRATION IN ARGENTINA: Certain countries that follow cumulative protection of Industrial Designs by Copyright as well as Design laws have the ‘Unity of Art’ principle that needs to be followed meaning, entitlement to copyright for applied and other art work shall be determined through the same criteria.

 In today’s highly impulse driven and temperament market, industrial designs provide the requisite edge to push products into consumers’ psyche.
 Such is he craving for fashionable and well crafted products that looks can often be equally or more important that the products’ functionality itself.